-- Practice wise stewardship of public resources by using evidence-based decision-making, and evaluating if current programs, intervention, and processes are working as intended. - 2.
-Facilitate public engagement in transparent decision-making processes that reflect community priorities. - 3.
-Ensure systems, services, and facilities are adaptable to changing circumstances and needs. - 4.
+- •1.
+Practice wise stewardship of public resources by using evidence-based decision-making, and evaluating if current programs, intervention, and processes are working as intended. - •2.
+Facilitate public engagement in transparent decision-making processes that reflect community priorities. - •3.
+Ensure systems, services, and facilities are adaptable to changing circumstances and needs. - •4.
 Openly and actively address inequities and discrimination.

-Project 1: Establish a Justice Project ( Oversight & Planning (JPOP) Committee, including • • ple with lived experience, to monitor progress and recommend updates on this Implementation Plan.
-Description Establish a new standing committee of the Incarceration Prevention and Reduction Task Force serving as the Law and Justice Council (IPRTF/LJC), to help track progress on the Implementation Plan.
-The committee will help ensure the Plan is updated as needed, and that public engagement and communications are robust.
-Participants will include members of BIPOC communities and people with lived experience.
-Lead Organization IPRTF/LJC Essential Members of BIPOC communities and people with lived experience Collaborators Whatcom County Staff Finance and Operations Justice Project Advisory Board Key Next Steps IPRTF/LJC to create a new Justice Project Oversight & Planning (JPOP) (1-3 years) Committee, to assist with oversight and make recommendations for updating the strategies and projects outlined in this Implementation Plan.
+Duning the Fotoblish a leasting Duning to Commists of Diagrams (IDOR) Commisted and the Project 1: Establish a Justice Project Oversight & Planning (JPOP) Committee, including members of BIPOC communities and people with lived experience, to monitor progress and recommend updates on this Implementation Plan. • Description nding committee of the Incarceration Prevention and Reduction Task Force serving as the Law and Justice Council (IPRTF/LJC), to help he Implementation Plan.
+The committee will help ensure the needed, and that public engagement and communications · · ants will include members of BIPOC communities and people with lived experien ce.
+Lead Organization IPRTF/LJC Essential communities and people with lived experience Collaborators , Whatcom County Staff Finance and Operations Justice Project Advisory Board Key Next Steps IPRTF/LJC to create a new Justice Project Oversight & Planning (JPOP) (1-3 years) Committee, to assist with oversight and make recommendations for updating the strategies and projects outlined in this Implementation Plan.
 Recruit committee members, starting with outreach to those people who participated in the Implementation Plan Focus Groups and expressed interest in ongoing involvement.
 Launch the committee with strong administration and coordination to support success.
+Meet regularly to monitor progress and advise on Plan updates.
 Participate in the development of an evaluation plan to measure progress and results.
 Preparation of an annual report to be included as part of the IPRTF/LJC annual report.
 Make report accessible to the public.
 Cost Estimate / Total: Stipends for community volunteer members, and Sources of Funding \$24,000/yr. facilitation - General Fund